Belarusian food products firmly occupy their niche — not only at the domestic market but abroad

 Inexpensive and of premium quality, with some produced under strict Soviet regulations, Belarusian food products enjoy great export success.
-Our MT reporter investigates the source of Belarusian milk, visiting Shipyany-ASK Republican Unitary Enterprises, which specialises in meat and milk production.
+Our reporter investigates the source of Belarusian milk, visiting Shipyany-ASK Republican Unitary Enterprises, which specialises in meat and milk production.

 The enterprise also has agricultural interests, as is common in the livestock business.
-The enterprise believes that science and practice go hand to hand, mutually supplementing each other.
+ASK believes that science and practice go hand to hand, mutually supplementing each other.
 Long ago, it began hosting the National Academy of Sciences’ Scientific-Practical Centre Republican Unitary Enterprise.
 As a result, Shipyany-ASK is at the heart of Belarusian seed development.
 Elite seeds are tested here, then sold countrywide.
 In addition, the first Belarusian seed plant is operational on its premises, using innovative technologies of seed drying and processing.

 Milk products are the key and, with this in mind, Shipyany-ASK completed construction of a major modern milk-commodity complex at the end of 2014; there are few similar in Belarus.
 It indicates that a farm is operating at a new level — including cattle breeding and managerial duties.
 New jobs are being taken mostly by young people, with milking staff aged 21-30.
 They enjoy good salaries (as worthily rival those earned in the capital).
 Once the complex is fully equipped and operational, salaries should rise.